Vincent Wijeysingha

-Dr. Vincent Wijeysingha (born 2 May 1970) is an academic, civil activist and politician from Singapore.
+Dr. Vincent Rene Wijeysingha (born 2 May 1970) is an academic, civil activist and politician from Singapore.
 He was a member of the opposition Singapore Democratic Party (SDP) 2010 to 2013.
 He served as the party's Treasurer and stood as a parliamentary candidate for the party 2011 general election.
 He was Singapore's first openly gay politician.

 Early life and education

-Wijeysingha's father is Eugene Wijeysingha, who is a former principal of Temasek Junior College (1980-1985) and Raffles Institution (1986-1994).
+Wijeysingha's father was Eugene Wijeysingha, who was a former principal of Temasek Junior College (1980-1985) and Raffles Institution (1986-1994) and his wife Christine Faith Fernando.

 Wijeysingha studied at Victoria School in Singapore, before heading to the United Kingdom where he studied at the University of Lincoln and earned a doctorate in Social Policy at the University of Sheffield.
 He lived in England for almost 16 years before moving back to Singapore.

 Career

 Wijeysingha has served as the Executive Director of Transient Workers Count Too (TWC2), a non-government organisation advocating the rights of low-waged migrant workers.
 He also publishes scholarly papers on social work and has worked as a lecturer in social work at SIM University.